East Room: Post-fire restoration and furnishings

 The East Room, along with the rest of the White House, was burned in 1814 during the Burning of Washington in the War of 1812.
-The interior was gutted, and most of the exterior sandstone walls remained standing.
+The interior was gutted, although most of the exterior sandstone walls remained standing.
 The north facade of the White House was the most damaged.
 But because the East Room had so little furniture in it, the section of the north facade fronting the East Room was the least damaged.
 Latrobe helped to reconstruct the White House.
 In 1814 and 1815, the rebuilt East Room received new door frames and inlaid mahogany doors that remain in the room today.
 New plaster work in the form of a gilded cornice-line frieze of anthemion (a flowerlike, traditional Greek decorative pattern) was installed, and the walls plastered (and left unpainted) as well.

 Federal style furniture, made by Georgetown craftsman William King Jr., was added to the East Room by President James Monroe in 1818.
 (First Lady Elizabeth Monroe's involvement was limited to choosing drapery fabric for the room).
 King produced 24 armchairs and four sofas, all made of mahogany.
 The total cost was $1,408.
 The furniture was not upholstered, and sat along the walls largely unused.
 In 1829, the first year of the Jackson administration, the King furniture was finally upholstered in blue damask silk.
 Monroe also purchased (for $80) a marble bust of George Washington by the Italian sculptor Giuseppe Ceracchi, which remained in the East Room probably until the Kennedy redecoration in 1962 (when it was moved to the Blue Room).
-Monroe also purchased in 1817 for the fireplace mantels four gilt bronze candelabra, designed and manufactured by the French bronzemaker Pierre-Philippe Thomire.
+Monroe also purchased in 1817 for the fireplace mantels four gilt bronze candelabra, designed and manufactured by the French bronze maker Pierre-Philippe Thomire.

 By 1825, the room contained 24 unfinished mahogany armchairs, four large unfinished mahogany sofas, eight tables made of pine, a door screen, a paper partition, a three-shelf bookshelf, a mahogany map stand, a washstand (with basin and ewer), and a clothes press.
 But for the most part, from 1818 to 1829 the East Room was unused.
 Occasionally it was cleared and used for dances, but usually its doors were locked and it served as storage space.
 A widely reported story claims that for two months in the summer of 1825, the East Room housed at least one live alligator that belonged to the visiting Marquis de Lafayette, but a lack of contemporary evidence suggests that the story might be apocryphal.
 Congress appropriated $6,000 to finally finish the room in 1826, although the funds were not made available until 1825.
 President John Quincy Adams used the money to repair the White House rather than finish the room.